simeononsecurity/simeononsecurity.ch/content/articles/exploring-the-world-of-crypto_-understanding-blockchain-technology/index.en.md

 ### What are the challenges of blockchain scalability?

-Blockchain scalability refers to the ability of a blockchain network to handle a large number of transactions.
+Blockchain scalability refers to the ability of a blockchain network to handle many transactions.
 Challenges include network congestion, transaction speed, and resource requirements.

 ### How does blockchain ensure decentralization?